Project management terms can often tend toward jargon-y, although there are plenty that are easily understood, even to the layman.

-Backward Pass is the calculation of late finish dates and late start dates for the uncompleted portions of all scheduled activities.
-Determined by working backwards through the schedule network logic from the project’s end date.
+Backward pass is the calculation of late finish dates and late start dates for the uncompleted portions of all scheduled activities.
+It's determined by working backwards through the schedule network logic from the project’s end date.

-BOSCARD is acronym for Background, Objectives, Scope, Constraints, Assumptions, Risks and Deliverables and it refers to a strategic planning tool used to provide the terms-of-reference for new projects.
+BOSCARD is acronym for background, objectives, scope, constraints, assumptions, risks, and deliverables.
+It refers to a strategic planning tool used to provide the terms-of-reference for new projects.

 Bottom-up Cost Estimating

 Bottom-up estimating is the process of creating a detailed estimate for each work component (labour and materials) and accounting for each varying cost burden.
 These estimates are based on the WBS and the WBS dictionary, as these documents define each element of the project deliverables.